splunk/splunk-operator/docs/PremiumApps.md

 1. Ensure that the Enterprise Security app package is present in the specified AppFramework S3 location with the correct appSources scope.
 Additionally, if configuring an indexer cluster, ensure that the Splunk_TA_ForIndexers app is present in the ClusterManager AppFramework S3 location with the appSources "cluster" scope.

-2. Apply the specified custom resource(s), the Splunk Operator will handle installation and the environment will be ready to use once all pods are in the "Ready" state.
+2. Apply the specified custom resource(s), the Splunk Operator will handle installation and the environment will be ready to use once all pods are in the "Ready" state which may take upto 30 minutes.
 Please refer to the examples above for creating your YAML files.

-**Important Considerations**
-* Installation may take upwards of 30 minutes.

 #### Post Installation Configuration